NAL-SupportTeam/NECCS-NAL-Automation/README.md

 …
 # systemctl restart sshd
 ```
-5-5 Generate the authentication keys for each NAL component server pair. <br/>
+5-5 Generate the authentication key for each NAL component server pair.

-Run the following commands on each #1 node.
+5-5-1 Run the following commands on each VM#1 node.
 ```
 # ssh-keygen -t rsa
 Generating public/private rsa key pair.
-Enter file in which to save the key (/root/.ssh/id_rsa):      <Press the enter key>
-Enter passphrase (empty for no passphrase):                   <Press the enter key>
-Enter same passphrase again:                                  <Press the enter key>
-Your identification has been saved in /root/.ssh/id_rsa.
+Enter file in which to save the key (/root/.ssh/id_rsa):           ##Press the enter key Enter passphrase (empty for no passphrase):                        ##Press the enter key Enter same passphrase again:                                       ##Press the enter key Your identification has been saved in /root/.ssh/id_rsa.
 Your public key has been saved in /root/.ssh/id_rsa.pub.
 ...
-# ssh-copy-id -i ~/.ssh/id_rsa.pub root@<NAL XX#2>
 ```
+5-5-2 Copy the public key to the pair node - `VM#2`.

+`# ssh-copy-id -i ~/.ssh/id_rsa.pub root@<NAL XX#2>`

 #### (6) Check the connection
 Check if SSH connection using the public key is possible

-6-1 Between "Ansible Controller Node" and NAL Component VMs
+6-1 Login to the "Ansible Controller Node and check the connection to each of the NAL Component VMs.
 ```
 # su - ansible
 $ ssh -i ~/.ssh/id_rsa ansible@<NAL VM SVmng IP Address>
 ```
-6-2 Between NAL Server Pairs
+6-2 For each NAL Component, login to NAL #1 VM and check the connection to NAL #2 VM.

 `# ssh -i ~/.ssh/id_rsa root@<SVmng IP Address of #2>`